Cannabis Oil Cures Woman’s Lung Cancer

-When Sharon Kelly, a 54-year-old wife and mother began experiencing sharp pains located on the left side of her body near her ribs, she assumed it was a result of a strong massage she’d had sometime earlier, and didn’t give it much thought.
-After some days passed and the pain failed to subside, she started thinking that she might be suffering from something more serious, and as it turns out, Sharon was right.
+When Sharon Kelly, a 54-year-old wife and mother, began experiencing sharp pains on the left side of her body near her ribs, she assumed it was the result of a strong massage she’d had sometime earlier, and didn’t give it much thought.
+Some days passed and the pain failed to subside, So Sharon began to think that she might be suffering from something more serious – and as it turns out that she was right.

-She was informed that chemo and radiation were not effective treatment options for a patient with stage four lung cancer, as they would most likely only make her sicker, and that.
+She was informed that chemo and radiation were not effective treatment options for a patient with stage four lung cancer, as they would most likely only make her sicker.
 Instead, they advised her to return home to her family and live out what was left of her life as pleasantly as possible.

 A Severe Case

 Kelly’s medical scans showed the presence of a large, 5cm tumour in her left lung as well as several cancerous lymph nodes in her chest and neck.
 The scan also exposed large amounts of fluid surrounding Kelly’s heart, which medical professionals said was an indication of cancer in the lining of her left lung.

 After numerous months of inaction from her doctors, Kelly all but demanded that something else be tried.
 Reluctantly, her medical team chose to begin chemotherapy about two months after her diagnosis.
 After two months of chemo, Kelly received yet another setback when she tested positive for an EGFR mutation, which affects around 15% of American lung cancer sufferers.
 The presence of the mutation meant she could no longer undertake traditional chemotherapy treatments, and would, as an alternative, begin taking a chemo tablet known as Tarceva.